Past Chairman, CEO Roundtable on Cancer, Board Member, Project Data Sphere, President and CEO, Biogen

-Chris is the Managing Partner of Gurnet Point Capital, is a Boston-based investment fund.
-He is also a member of the Board of Pure Tech Health plc and is the Chairman of Vedanta, a Pure Tech portfolio company.
-He is a member of the Board of Trustees of Northeastern University.
+Mr. Christopher Viehbacher is president and CEO of Biogen, a multinational biotechology company.
+He is also a founding partner of Gurnet Point Capital, a Boston-based investment fund associated with the Bertarelli family with a $2 billion capital allocation.
+He is also a member of the Board of Pure Tech Health plc; the Chairman of Vedanta, a Pure Tech portfolio company; and a member of the Board of Trustees of Northeastern University.

-Chris is the former CEO and Member of the Board of Directors of Sanofi, a Fortune 50 Biopharmaceutical company based in Paris.
+Mr. Viehbacher is the former CEO and member of the board of directors of Sanofi, a Fortune 50 Biopharmaceutical company based in Paris.
 He was also the Chairman of the Board of Genzyme in Boston.

-Prior to joining Sanofi, Chris spent 20 years with GlaxoSmithKline in Germany, Canada, France and, latterly, the US as President of GSK North America.
-He was a Member of the Board of Directors of GSK plc in London and Co-President of GSK’s Portfolio Management Board.
-Chris began his career with Price Waterhouse after graduating with a degree in Commerce at Queen's University in Canada.
+Prior to joining Sanofi, Mr. Viehbacher spent 20 years with GlaxoSmithKline in Germany, Canada, France and, latterly, the US as President of GSK North America.
+He was a member of the board of directors of GSK plc in London and Co-President of GSK’s Portfolio Management Board.
+He began his career with Price Waterhouse after graduating with a degree in Commerce at Queen’s University in Canada.